“M’ opoion daskalo kathiseis, tetoia grammata tha matheis” they say in Greece.

-I felt bad, but drew some solace from the fact that even Alexander the Great had a rough time of his education – and from a tutor too named Leonidas: a man who also favoured the tough, austere methods, before a thoroughly fed-up Alexander finally replaced him, taking the all together more estimable Aristotle as his teacher.
+I felt bad, but drew some solace from the fact that even Alexander the Great had a rough time of his education – and from a tutor also named Leonidas: a man who favoured the tough, austere methods, before a thoroughly fed-up Alexander finally replaced him, taking the all together more estimable Aristotle as his teacher.

 The very last I saw of my Leonidas was his exorbitantly large head looking sadly through the open window from the kids’ playground into Maria’s class, as we grinned at her clowning one Friday evening.

 My laughter froze on my lips as I saw him.
 I wanted to reach out and tell him we really weren’t enjoying this other lesson nearly as much it looked and I had learnt many things from him.
 Mainly complex noun endings for words connected to various politicians’ perceived misdoings, but nevertheless I had learnt.

-He saw me, met my smile with a cutthroat glare, before he lurched away towards town.
+He saw me and met my smile with a cutthroat glare, before he lurched away towards town.
 Into one of Corfu’s dying, ball of blood sunsets.

 I had been an English language teacher for a long time before moving to Greece.

-Although never a particularly good teacher, I was sure I knew that Greek lessons here would improve considerably with just a few of the means of teaching I had been taught to use myself: group conversation practice or even just getting us to talk to the student we sat next to.
+Although never a particularly good teacher, I was sure I knew that Greek lessons here would improve considerably with just a few of the methods of teaching I had been taught to use myself: group conversation practice, or even just getting us to talk to the student we sat next to.

 But this wasn’t the Greek way.
 The Greek way was instead: listen to the teacher, write it down, hope it sticks.

 However, as the months wore on with Maria, I did feel I was learning.
 I was now the dumb-eyed slack-jawed student I so despised during my teaching days, but slowly things were sticking.

 Obviously Greek is a difficult language.
 It has its own adage to prove that.
-And especially for English like me: no other real languages; no concept of grammar aside from how I picked it up back when I gurgled and crawled; no idea of how cases work, what conjugation does, what a clause is…
+And especially for an Englishman like me: no other real languages; no concept of grammar aside from how I picked it up back when I gurgled and crawled; no idea of how cases work, what conjugation does, what on earth a clause is…